 Manuscripts in preparation, submitted, unpublished theses, or other inaccessible sources should be cited in text by giving the author(s) initial(s), last name(s), and 'pers. comm.' or 'unpubl.'
 For example, (A. B. Jones unpubl.)
 Such materials must NOT appear in the References.

-References to manuscripts that are available via an online discussion forum (e.g., the EGU Discussions journals) must be refered to as 'pers. comm.'
+References to manuscripts that are available via an online discussion forum (e.g., the EGU Discussions journals) must be refered to as 'unpubl.' or 'pers. comm.'
 These manuscripts must NOT appear in the References.

 Verify all references against original sources; check especially journal titles, accents, diacritical marks, and spelling in languages other than English.